 Hania Travel Guide

-The pavements in Hania are very narrow making strolling along the streets a bit hazardous.
-There are also no direct flights.
+The pavements in Hania are very narrow, so strolling along the streets can be a bit hazardous.

 The Samaria Gorge National Park, in the White Mountains of western Crete, is said to be one of the most splendid scenic parks in Europe and the hike through the gorge is breathtaking.
 It is an arduous…